A hate crime investigation is underway after several nooses were found hanging from trees in Oakland, California.

 “We have to start with the assumption that these are hate crimes,” Schaaf said at a press conference on Wednesday.
 “We cannot take these actions lightly, we have to take them seriously.”

-Schaaf explained that symbols like this should not exist in public spaces where people are supposed to feel safe.
+At a press conference Wednesday, Schaaf explained that symbols like this should not exist in public spaces where people are supposed to feel safe.
+She said it is against city regulations to put anything in public trees, regardless of intent.

 This incident follows the hanging deaths of two black men in Southern California that are being investigated by both local and federal agencies.
 Robert L. Fuller, 24, was found hanging from a tree early last Wednesday in Palmdale.
 His death was described by authorities as “an alleged death by suicide.”